be_ixf;ym_202312 d_03; ct_100

 The number of IPOs has generally remained stable over the last two decades, as companies are able to remain private longer.

-The middle market, where most private credit loans are made, refers to companies between $10 million and $2 billion of revenue.
-There are approximately 200,000 of these companies, and their combined annual revenues total more than $10 trillion, which is about one-third of the U.S. economy.
+The middle market, where most private credit loans are made, refers to companies with between $10 million and $2 billion of revenue.
+There are approximately 200,000 of these companies, and their combined annual revenues total more than $10 trillion, which represents approximately one-third of the U.S. economy.
 2

 U.S. Middle Market Business Index

-In addition, 42% of respondents said they had increased capital expenditures and 51% expect to do so during the next six months.
+A fourth quarter survey by RSM US LLP found that 72% of executive respondents anticipate strong revenues and 71% expect improved earnings over the next six months.
+In addition, 46% of respondents said they had increased capital expenditures and 66% expect to do so during the next six months.

 This speaks to confidence in these companies’ business prospects and a potential need for capital, which is largely sourced through private debt.